 - As part of its proposal, HSBC suggested a daily automated ‘drain the pool’ functionality, whereby the balance in the Singapore pool would be automatically calculated and swept to the Hong Kong notional pool.
 This had an important practical benefit, because Li & Fung’s Singapore treasury team is considerably smaller than its team in Hong Kong.
 This ‘drain the pool’ mechanism would therefore avoid overburdening the Singapore team by concentrating the funds with the larger Hong Kong team, who would be able to handle all the required cash projections.
 (The Hong Kong team also had access to all the necessary banks to raise same day funding if required, or to place deposits.)

-“Our recommendation to Li & Fung that they deploy two linked notional pools illustrates our commitment to offering solutions that are tailored to specific client circumstances, rather than merely being generic,” says Lance Kawaguchi, Global Head – Corporates, Global Liquidity and Cash Management, HSBC.
+“Our recommendation to Li & Fung that they deploy two linked notional pools illustrates our commitment to offering solutions that are tailored to specific client circumstances, rather than merely being generic,” says Kee Joo Wong, Regional Head of Global Liquidity and Cash Management, Asia Pacific, HSBC.
 “Through our long-established consultative relationship we had the necessary deep understanding of their operations to be able to deliver on this commitment.”

 The solution went live successfully in November 2018.
 In view of the difficulty of persuading customers to change the bank account details to which they made their remittances, Li & Fung decided to run the process of bank account rationalisation in parallel with the implementation of the notional pools.
 It therefore included existing bank accounts in the pools, gradually replacing/supplementing these with the new bank accounts once sufficient customers had started remitting to them.